winemug/omnipy/README.md

 *As of February 17th:*

+**Update 22:47 UTC: There was an error in the setup script preventing from proper installation.
+This is fixed now, please run the setup procedure again if it didn't work for you.**

 The good:
 * Release candidate is now in main branch
 * Installation script for Raspberry Pi